 Here are some of 📷 MBFF’s viewpoint pics:

-The ❄️ third (and last!) lookout point is a good 30 to 40 minute walk from the second, and quite steep; sometimes you can’t even see the trail! (note: coming down from the third lookout point, you have to tread carefully).
+The ❄️ third (and last!) lookout point is a good 30 to 40 minute walk from the second, and quite steep; sometimes you can’t even see the trail!
+It has been traced by the gardien of the buvette, and leads to a little glacial lake (note: coming down from the third lookout point, you have to tread carefully).

 On the opposite side of ❄️ the glacier is the equally lovely ☕️ Chalet du Glacier des Bossons buvette! (see MBFF article about this hike).
 You can see it from the Cabane du Cerro!